Alipsa/renjin-test-maven-plugin/README.md

 ```
 Then run `mvn clean test site` or similar to generate the report

+# Testthat support
+This plugin was originally completely targeted for hamcrest but I noticed that
+adding some level of support for testthat was easy so I decided to make this a
+a renjin test plugin instead and add support for testthat.

+Testthat support is somewhat limited at this point.
+Basically i the plugin detects
+the testthat structure it will execute only the testthat.R file and leave it to the
+testthat package to handle.
+Since that is the case the reporting will not look wonderful -
+the plugin will think that only one testfile was executed.
+But the reason for this is that
+users might put all sorts of thing in the testthat.R file needed for bootstrapping everything
+so either execute this file only or run all the tests twice and have a nice report but terrible
+console output and unnecessary test executions.

 # Executing both hamcrest and testthat tests
-If you have both in one project you need to add an additional execution target
+If you have both in one project you need to add an additional execution target:
 ```xml
 <plugin>
 <groupId>se.alipsa</groupId>